jrcramos/Hybrid-modeling-of-bioreactor-with-LSTM/README.md

 training process.
 Furthemore, several ways to plot and analyse the results**

 ------------------------------------------------------------------------------------------------------------------------------------------------------
- This code "hybnet_train_main.m" comes with two predefined hybrid model structures one FFNN and one LSTM.
+ This code "hybnet_train_main.m" comes with two predefined hybrid model structures one Feed Forward Neural Network (FFNN) and one Long Short-Term Memory (LSTM).
 Both structures were pre-trained and the data saved in  "hybrid_FFNN_1.mat" and "hybrid_LSTM_1.mat".
 It asks if the user wants to train these model structures again or simulate from saved files.
 Different plots are generated and a excel file "structures_fit_results.xlsx" with the overall results.